 Shilpi Suneja

-Shilpi Suneja was born in India.
-She holds an MA in English from New York University and an MFA in Creative Writing from Boston University, where she was awarded the Saul Bellow Prize.
+Shilpi Suneja is the author of the novel, House of Caravans, published by Milkweed Editions in 2023.
+She was born in India and holds an MA in English from New York University and an MFA in Creative Writing from Boston University, where she was awarded the Saul Bellow Prize.
 A 2018 National Endowment for the Arts Literature Fellow and a Massachusetts Cultural Council Fellow, her work has won a Pushcart Prize nomination and appears in Guernica, McSweeney's, Cognoscenti, Asia Literary Review, Michigan Quarterly Review, Little Fiction, Bat City Review, Hyphen, Consequence, and Kartika Review, among other places.
 In 2019 she was named the Desai Fellow at the Jack Jones Literary Arts Retreat.
-Her first novel, HOUSE OF CARAVANS that tells the story of her grandfather's migration during India's bloody Partition of 1947 is slated for publication in Fall 2022 from Milkweed Editions

 Publications